The common cold is a respiratory infection caused by a virus (germ). Rhinoviruses are the most common cause.

 - Sore throat

 It may take 3 to 14 days for your child to get well.
-Usually, your child can do all of his or her normal activities.
+Usually, your child can do all of their normal activities.

 - Since the common cold is a virus, antibiotics will not help.